ll7/paf22/doc/03_research/03_planning/04_decision_making.md

 * used by a group two years ago
 * not usable for real-time application code according to their docs
 * priority handling - higher level interrupts are handled first

+## Conclusion

+In my opinion, a state machine would be a great start for the project.
+There are plenty of resources available from recent projects.
+It needs to be further discussed if the libraries presented above possess the needed functionality to run our state machine.
+The planning team might meet on the issue and present a suitable solution.
+It is possible to start with a skeleton of both and compare them.

 ### Sources